-Larry F. Sommers is a Wisconsin writer of historical fiction, seeking fresh meaning in our common past.
+Larry F. Sommers is a Wisconsin writer of historical fiction, seeking fresh meanings in our common past.

-He is the author of Freedom’s Purchase, a novel of immigration, adaptation, and the pursuit of happiness in Civil War America, now nearing the end of a full-scale text revision.
+He is the author of Freedom’s Purchase, a novel of immigration, adaptation, and the pursuit of happiness in Civil War America, now seeking a publisher.
 He won Honorable Mention in The Saturday Evening Post’s 2018 Great American Story Contest for “The Lion’s Den,” a tale of childhood in the 1950s, and has published other, similar stories in the online version of The Saturday Evening Post.

 He served as editor of The Congregationalist, a national church-related quarterly magazine, from 2009 to 2016 and previously worked 23 years in the Public Affairs Office of the Wisconsin National Guard/Wisconsin Emergency Management as a writer, editor, photographer, writing coach, and public affairs consultant in a fast-paced environment punctuated by crisis communication events.

 A Vietnam-era veteran of the U.S. Air Force, he is active in church work and is a member of the Sons of Norway and two local writers’ critique groups.